hannahabebe/hannahabebe/README.md

 ## 👨🏼‍🎓 About Me:
-_I am a computer science student who is passionate about learning new technologies and developing innovative solutions.
+_I am a computer science graduate with experience in C++,Java, Python, JavaScript, and software development.
+I have worked on small and large-scale projects, and I am currently focused on `odoo, python, postgres, asterisk,` and `VoIP`.
 I use **git** for version control.
-I find it to be a very useful tool for managing my code and projects.
-I have experience in a variety of programming languages and have worked on a variety of projects from small software projects to large web applications.
-I am also proficient in using databases such as `MySQL`._
+I find it to be a very useful tool for managing my code and projects._

 ## 📱 Socials: